 Faulty Airbag and Windshield Replacement Fraud

-This is yet another popular automotive insurance fraud, which has become widespread throughout the world.
-In this case, the fraud isn’t carried out by the driver, but rather by service centers and auto body repair shops.
+This is yet another one of the car insurance frauds examples that have become widespread worldwide.
+In this case, the driver doesn’t carry out the fraud but rather the service centers and auto body repair shops.

 Legal Ramifications of Committing Car Insurance Fraud

-Before anything else, it’s important for us to specify that the actual legal ramifications depend on where you live and where the crime has been committed.
 Punishment also depends on how the crime has been committed, how many people collaborated, and how much was actually at stake.
 The aspects highlighted below don’t constitute legal advice.
-Rather, they’re the general principles followed by law enforcement and insurance agencies after discovering a case of auto insurance fraud.

 As such, the insurance fraud penalty will vary depending on how the scheme was carried out and how much money the individual attempted to gain.
 Generally, punishments include fines and even jail time in more severe cases.